JessicaMulein/JessicaMulein/README.md

   - Open Source advocate and contributor
   - Women's, minority, and disabled rights advocate
   - Disabled due to aggressive/advanced metastatic thyroid cancer, COPD, long COVID
-  - Strong chance of losing my voice to thyroid cancer surgery in early 2024.
-[Play.HT](https://play.ht) has generously donated a subscription for me to use to clone my voice before it is taken from me.
-Also investigating Open Source approaches like Realtime Voice Cloning and OpenVoice.

 Much is "up in the air" or "on pause" right now due to cancer's impact on my health.
 I had made a burst of effort on a number of my projects, but ultimately I think I am going to dedicate more of my time to reading and less to coding since I don't seem to have anyone that uses or cares about my code.
 I hope it will be useful to someone, but it seems I am not going to be the one to finish it.
 My cancer prognosis has shifted towards incurable, and although it isn't immediately terminal, I may only have a few years- not all of which will be "good time".
 So I am trying to refocus my life on work and reading and getting rid of things I've accumulated over my life.
 Sorry I wasn't able to code more or finish everything.
 I tended to jump between projects, never finishing anything but always starting something new.
 Still, I think I've left a chunk of useful code for anyone who wants to borrow it.
 Lots of good stuff in the BrightChain repo.
 Encryption, ethereum hdkeys, all kinds of goodies.
 Even reed-solomon block recovery.
 Check it out if you have an interest.

 - 🔭 I started an Open Source/FOSS Guild called "[Digital Defiance](https://digitaldefiance.org)" which is a non profit incorporated in WA state and is officially 501c3.
 It has absorbed most of my projects at least in theory.
 Right now we're actively working on a number of projects.